How the Hootenanny Mass Invaded the Church

 Click ^ again to contract

 1. A devout, traditional Catholic family, with whom I said the Holy Rosary nightly, routinely played a Pandora channel dedicated to Aretha Franklin, on which, every day, multiple times, they failed to note that a Ray Charles song, “What’d I Say”, had female background singers making suggestive moaning sounds integrated musically with the piece.
-Their young teenage daughter was exposed daily to this corrosive, morally degrading experience, without their awareness.
-(These people were each accomplished amateur musicians in their own right; but they rarely, if ever, played or even sang music directly–they were dedicated enthrallees of popular culture, unaware of adverse cognitive and moral content being smuggled into their consumerist musical experience, to the detriment of their autonomy.)
+Their young teenage daughter was repeatedly exposed daily to this corrosive, morally degrading experience, without their conscious awareness—the child was being subjected to a pornographic musical influence, bypassing the family members’ notice.
+(These people were each accomplished amateur musicians in their own right; but they rarely, if ever, played or even sang music directly–they were dedicated enthrallees of popular culture, captivated by technologically augmented, artificially intensified quasi-cultural experience, unaware of adverse cognitive and moral content being smuggled into their consumerist musical experience, to the detriment of their autonomy.)

 2. At the 40th anniversary celebration of the founding of a religious order’s local novitiate and seminary, which celebration the local Ordinary Bishop attended, a musical piece was played in the background several times, which took God’s name in vain, without any notice, comment or objection by other attendees.
 The piece is known as “[Trying to Make It Real] Compared to What?” by Les McCann and Eddie Harris from the 1969 Montreux Jazz Festival.
 The taking of God’s name in vain is at the dynamic and dramatic height of the piece.
 When complaint was posed to the seminary and novitiate authorities, the reply, from a well known, very glib radio Priest, was that “we just didn’t hear it”.